tybenz/blog/about/index.md

 two-year-old son, Brody, and a new baby girl, Grace.

 I've been playing music for about 10 years.
-I dabble in a lot of different instruments but my true love is the elctric guitar.
+I dabble in a lot of different instruments but my true love is the electric guitar.
 I've played with some fellow musicians on a few different projects (mostly for fun), but my heart is in worship.
 I am apart of music ministry at a church called [LifePoint](http://lifepointoakdale.org) in Oakdale, CA and it's